Wing-09/hanapbh/README.md

 ```
 ### Configure Server

-- go back to the root directory
+- Go back to the root directory
 ```bash
 cd ..
 ```

-- navigate to server directory
+- Navigate to server directory
 ```bash
 cd ./server
 ```

-- install dependencies
+- Install dependencies
 ```bash
 pnpm install
 ```

-- give the server environment variables
+#### Give the server environment variables

 create a **.env** file inside the server directory and paste the environment variables